 Early learning services that encourage scientific learning have three characteristics.

 More specifically, children learn science related thinking and knowledge through:

 Kia heke iho rā i ngā tūpuna, kātahi ka tika

 This whakataukī, taken from Te Whāriki, refers to intergenerational expertise and the respect Māori have for the wise counsel of the ancestors.
 It is a reminder to consider the ways science teaching and learning is enriched through the integration of traditional Māori knowledge and values.

 Kaiako who are effective in promoting science learning through play:

-Te Papa has a range of hands-on educational experiences, led by our knowledgeable and enthusiastic education team.
-There are a range of curriculum-linked learning programmes, which can be tailored for your education environment.
-Contact the Education team at Te Papa to find out more about how they can help support your programme.
+Te Papa has a range of hands-on educational experiences, led by a knowledgeable and enthusiastic education team.
+There are a range of curriculum-linked learning programmes, which can be tailored for education environments.
+You can contact the Education team at Te Papa to find out more about how they can help support your programme.

 Te Papa Tongarewa, in conjunction with three early childhood centres, has developed a comprehensive guide on scientific literacy, providing examples of practice, teaching strategies, and resources that align to the Ministry of Education’s five science capabilities.
 It explains: “Scientific literacy is essential in today’s society.
 By enabling young children to investigate the living world, you’ll help them build confidence, broaden their interests, develop scientific thinking skills, and build knowledge” (It’s a Bug’s Life, Te Papa, 2016).

 This resource includes commentary and a number of exemplars that illustrate a scientific lens on practice.